pszufe/HIF-standard/tutorials/TUTORIALS.md

 # List of tutorials

-`integration.ipynb`: This tutorial demonstrates how to use the HIF standard to facilitate data exchange between different libraries.
+`HIF-demo.ipynb`: This tutorial demonstrates how to use the HIF standard to facilitate data exchange between different libraries.
+It is used to replicate the use case experiment in the paper.

 These tutorials demonstrate how to use the HIF functionality available in